k8lyn6/hist698portfolio/698-portfolio/value-of-design-scholarship.md

 ---
-layout: page
+layout: default
-title: "The Value of Design in Scholarship"
+title: The Value of Design in Scholarship
 date: 2017-01-26
 ---